-Plane with 'as many as 12 people' on board crashes in South Dakota
+9 dead in South Dakota plane crash

-(CNN)A plane carrying "as many as 12 people" crashed shortly after take-off Saturday in Chamberlain, South Dakota, according to the Federal Aviation Administration.
+(CNN)Nine people are dead after a plane crashed shortly after takeoff Saturday in Chamberlain, South Dakota, authorities said.

+Among the nine dead are two children and the pilot, Brule County States Attorney Theresa Maule Rossow said in a statement

+There were 12 people on the plane.
+The three survivors were taken to Sioux Falls for treatment.

-The crash happened before noon as major winter weather barreled through the region, said FAA spokesperson Lynn Lunsford.
+The crash happened before noon as major winter weather barreled through the region, said Federal Aviation Administration spokesman Lynn Lunsford.

 The Pilatus PC-12 aircraft had an intended destination of Idaho Falls Regional Airport, Lunsford said.